-Narcissistic personality disorder (NPD) is an official disorder and in 2006, researchers estimated it affects about 1% of the population.
+Narcissistic personality disorder (NPD) is an official mental health disorder.
+In 2006, researchers estimated it affects about 1 percent of the population.
 But people can fall on a spectrum.
-Someone might not be a narcissist all the time, perhaps only at work, only around friends or when they date.
+Someone might not be a narcissist all the time, perhaps only at work, only around friends, or when they date.
 For example, if you only answered one question above, they might not officially have NPD, but rather suffer from mild narcissistic tendencies.
 It’s important to recognize what triggers the narcissist in your life.
 When do you notice that they get self-involved or pushy?
 When do they expect constant attention?
-If you can identify these areas it becomes much easier to deal with.
+If you can identify these areas, they become much easier to deal with.

 3. Understand Where They Come From

 Glen Gabbard did research with narcissists and found that many egotistical people actually develop this need to be the center of attention to distract from their shame.
-So in fact, people who brag a lot or have megalomania have deep insecurities they are trying to hide from others and/or themselves.
-When you are with them and you see what triggers them, it can be helpful to try to understand if there is a deeper weakness they are trying to hide.
+So, people who brag a lot or have megalomania have deep insecurities they are trying to hide from others and/or themselves.
+When you are with them and you see what triggers them, it can be helpful to try understanding if there is a deeper weakness they are trying to hide.

-*Interestingly, more men are narcissists than women and this might have to do with the fact that in our culture, men are told to hide and be ashamed of their weaknesses.
+*Interestingly, more men are narcissists than women.
+This might have to do with the fact that in our culture, men are told to hide their weaknesses and be ashamed of them.

 4. Not Change, Empathy

-If you see a deeper weakness, you shouldn’t try to change a narcissist; you just want to show them empathy.
-Here is a quick example: There is an old friend I have from college who always had to be the center of attention.
-Her triggers were at co-ed parties and any where we had to get dressed up.
-She would just dominate the conversation, she had to have it her way and it was very hard to spend time with her in those situations.
+If you identify a deeper weakness, you shouldn’t try changing the narcissist; you just want to show them empathy.
+Here is a quick example: An old friend I have from college always had to be the center of attention.
+Her triggers were at co-ed parties and anywhere we had to get dressed up.
+She just would dominate the conversation.
+She had to have it her way and it was very hard to spend time with her in those situations.
 I saw her recently at a college friend’s wedding.
 She was great during the all-girls bachelorette party, but during the co-ed rehearsal dinner it was the same old game.
-I realized this pattern and thought her drama had to do with her insecurity around boys.
-I didn’t want it to be like that during the wedding the next night, so I took her aside and I started to talk to her about nerves in co-ed social situations.
+I realized this pattern and thought her behavior had to do with her insecurity around men.
+I didn’t want her to be like that during the wedding the next night.
+So, I took her aside and I started talking to her about nerves in co-ed social situations.
 And she really opened up.
-I didn’t try to change her or advise her what to do- I just showed her I was there for her.
-Amazingly during the wedding when she started to go into her “I need to be the center of attention”, we locked eyes and smiled and she stopped mid-sentence.
+I didn’t try changing her or advising her what to do.
+I just showed her I was there for her.
+Amazingly, during the wedding when she started to go into her “I need to be the center of attention” routine, we locked eyes and smiled and she stopped mid-sentence.
 We took a little bathroom break and the rest of the evening went much more smoothly.